mulesoft-assets/template-sap2sfdc-product-broadcast/README.md

 ## Disclaimer

-This Anypoint template uses a few private Maven dependencies in oder to work.
+This Anypoint template uses a few private Maven dependencies in order to work.
 If you intend to run this template with Maven support, please continue reading.

 You will find that there are three dependencies in the pom.xml file that begin with the following group id:
 	**com.sap.conn.jco**